Skip to main content

 Relating to parolees and probationers; to amend Sections 15-22-31 and 15-22-54, Code of Alabama 1975, to allow a law enforcement officer to arrest a parolee or probationer without a warrant in certain circumstances; to require the Board of Pardons and Paroles to send the Alabama State Law Enforcement Agency the conditions of parole for an individual released on parole; to require a court to provide to the Alabama State Law Enforcement Agency the conditions of probation for an individual released on probation; and to require the Alabama State Law Enforcement Agency to make the conditions of parole or probation available to law enforcement officers and other authorized persons through the Law Enforcement Tactical System.

-This bill would require the Board of Pardons and Paroles to provide to the Alabama State Law Enforcement Agency the conditions of parole for any individual granted parole.
+• Requires the Board of Pardons and Paroles to provide parole conditions to the Alabama State Law Enforcement Agency and requires courts to provide probation conditions to that agency.

-SB157 INTRODUCED This bill would also require the Alabama State Law Enforcement Agency to ensure that the conditions of parole received from the Board of Pardons and Paroles, and the conditions of probation received from a court, may be viewed by law enforcement officers and other authorized persons through the Law Enforcement Tactical System.
+• The Alabama State Law Enforcement Agency must ensure parole and probation conditions can be viewed by law enforcement and authorized persons through the Law Enforcement Tactical System.

 Bill Actions